Italian coral beads. let's see the steps to get the ideal one.

 There … learn to accept the imperfections, which Mother Nature instills in every creature even though know we live in a world where "of natural we have only canned tuna" (cit. singer Samuele Bersani) and perhaps not even that.

-CHECK THIS COLOURED GLASS
+CHECK THIS COLORED GLASS

 2. My coral necklace must be of an exceptional red!
 It must be an intense "pigeon blood" red.